Weakest Link (American game show): Final round

 The final round was a head-to-head showdown between the two surviving team members.
 The NBC series allowed five turns per contestant, while the syndicated series allowed three (which was previously used during one half-hour celebrity episode and one 15-minute celebrity episode).
 Before the round, the strongest link from the previous round was given the choice of whether to play first or second.
 In the second syndicated season and 2020 NBC reboot, the choice went to the second-strongest link if the two had eliminated the strongest link in the final vote.

 The host would then ask one question at a time to each contestant, alternating back and forth.
 If one contestant missed a question, the opponent was not permitted to answer.
 The round ended when all questions had been asked or when one contestant attained an insurmountable lead over the other, whichever came first.
 The winner of this round was named the day's strongest link and won all the money in the bank, while the runner-up received nothing.

 In the event of a tie, the host continued asking pairs of questions until only one contestant answered correctly, winning the bank.

 Ratings

-The NBC version of Weakest Link started off well in the ratings, but quickly began to slip.
+The NBC version of Weakest Link started off well in the ratings, pulling 17.49 million viewers on its third episode, but quickly began to slip.
 The producers attempted to boost the ratings with large numbers of episodes featuring celebrities as the contestants, as well as others in which the team played on behalf of a selected charity.
 However, these changes caused the ratings to fall even further and accelerated the show's cancellation.

 The syndicated Weakest Link performed well in its abbreviated first season and earned a renewal for a full second season in 2002, but it also experienced a sharp drop in ratings that led to its cancellation at the end of the season.
 Many stations opted to replace it with other programming, such as a daily syndicated edition of Who Wants to Be a Millionaire?, resulting in its being moved to an undesirable time slot or dropped altogether.